-This is an overview of the implementation strategy for the Mustinka River.
+This is an overview of the implementation strategy for the Rabbit River.
 A detailed implementation plan will be developed by the Bois de Sioux Watershed District with the assistance of its Flood Damage Reduction Project Team and the various SWCDs within the watershed within one year of EPA approval of this TMDL report.
+The implementation plan will discuss specific practices to reduce the sediment load to surface waters and the costs to implement those practices.
+Overall, it will cost millions of dollars to reduce the TSS and achieve the target goal within the watershed.

 These local organizations will utilize existing water management plans to develop the implementation plan.
-The focus of the plan will be to spatially identify the sources of the sediment loading to the Mustinka River.
-The initial focus of the implementation plan will be on addressing the most critical contributions to sedimentation of the Mustinka River.
+The focus of the plan will be to spatially identify the sources of the sediment loading.
+The initial focus of the implantation plan will be on addressing the most critical contributions to sedimentation of the Rabbit River.
 The Bois de Sioux Watershed District and other local units of government will seek funding through existing state and federal programs for TMDL implementation activities.
-The SWAT model developed for the watershed will be a useful tool in aiding with the development and implementation of effective land management practices to reduce erosion and sedimentation within the watershed.
-The application of the principle of adaptive management throughout the process will insure that the effectiveness of these approaches will be periodically examined to determine their effective and that ongoing efforts will be made to identify new sources of sedimentation within the watershed.
+The SWAT model developed for the watershed will be a useful tool in aiding development and implementation of effective land management practices to reduce erosion and sedimentation within the watershed.
+The application of the principle of adaptive management throughout the process will help ensure that the effectiveness of these approaches will be periodically examined and that ongoing efforts will be made to identify new sources of sedimentation within the watershed.

-Construction stormwater activities are considered in compliance with provisions of the TMDL if they obtain a Construction General Permit under the NPDES program and properly select, install and maintain all required Best Management Practices (BMPs) required under the permit, including any applicable additional BMPs required in Appendix A of the Construction General Permit for discharges to impaired waters, or meet local construction stormwater requirements if they are more restrictive than requirements of the State General Permit.
+Construction stormwater activities are considered in compliance with provisions of the TMDL if they obtain a Construction General Permit under the NPDES program and properly select, install and maintain all required BMPs required under the permit, including any applicable additional BMPs required in Appendix A of the Construction General Permit for discharges to impaired waters, or meet local construction stormwater requirements if they are more restrictive than requirements of the State General Permit.